William Tecumseh Sherman: Final campaigns in the Carolinas

 The Burning of Columbia, South Carolina is an 1865 illustration by William Waud for Harper's Weekly.

 Grant then ordered Sherman to embark his army on steamers and join the Union forces confronting Lee in Virginia, but Sherman instead persuaded Grant to allow him to march north through the Carolinas, destroying everything of military value along the way, as he had done in Georgia.
 He was particularly interested in targeting South Carolina, the first state to secede from the Union, because of the effect that it would have on Southern morale.
 His army proceeded north through South Carolina against light resistance from the troops of General Johnston.
 Upon hearing that Sherman's men were advancing on corduroy roads through the Salkehatchie swamps at a rate of a dozen miles per day, Johnston "made up his mind that there had been no such army in existence since the days of Julius Caesar".

+Sherman was again formally Thanked by Congress on January 10, 1865.

 Sherman captured Columbia, the state capital, on February 17, 1865.
 Fires began that night and by next morning most of the central city was destroyed.
 The burning of Columbia has engendered controversy ever since, with some claiming the fires were a deliberate act of vengeance by the Union troops and others that the fires were accidental, caused in part by the burning bales of cotton that the retreating Confederates left behind them.